 The following additional requirements for S-57 attribution must be noted:

 The S-101 attribute signal generation includes the new enumerate values 5 (radio activated) and 6 (call activated).
 This information is encoded in S-57 on FOGSIG using the attribute INFORM (see clause 2.3).
-In order for this information to be converted across to S-101, the text string encoded in INFORM on the FOGSIG must be in the format Radio activated or Call activated.
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the FOGSIG should be in a standardised format, such as Radio activated or Call activated.

 Topmarks

-All instances of encoding of the S-57 Feature object TOPMAR will be converted automatically to the complex attribute topmark on the associated S-101 navigational aid structure feature during the automated conversion process.
+All instances of encoding of the S-57 Feature object TOPMAR will be converted automatically to to an instance of the complex attribute topmark on the associated S-101 navigational aid structure feature during the automated conversion process.
 See clauses 12.3.1, 12.4.1 and 12.4.2.

+The following additional requirements for S-57 dataset conversion must be noted:

+Additional topmark shape information populated in the S-57 attribute INFORM will be converted to the S-101 sub-complex attribute shape information.
+However, noting that INFORM may contain other information relevant to the topmark that is not related to the shape, Data Producers are advised to check all instances of the population of shape information for the topmark complex attribute during the automated conversion process and amend as appropriate.
+This may include moving a relevant portion of the information from shape information to the complex attribute information on the navigational aid structure feature.

 Retroreflectors